aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 Tender(...),
 Tender(...),
 ]
-When you run main(), you get a summary report:
+When you run `main()`, you get a summary report:

-how many were relevant
+- how many were relevant
-how many rated high
+- how many rated high
-how many documents generated
+- how many documents generated
-processing time
+- processing time
 This is the beginning of an evaluation loop.

 If you build more samples (including tricky borderline cases), this becomes the foundation of a real test suite.

-What I learned (the practical LLM engineering takeaways)
+## What I learned

-1. Structured outputs are not optional

-The fastest path to reliability is:

-define schema
-steer model toward JSON
-validate and retry
-If you skip validation, your app becomes fragile.
+1. Structured outputs are not optional.
+The fastest path to reliability: define schema, steer the model toward JSON, validate and retry.
+Skip validation and your app becomes fragile.

-1. Prompts become much easier when the schema is clear

-When you know the output fields, prompts become focused:
+2. Prompts get easier when the schema is clear.
+When you know the output fields, prompts become focused: return these categories, return 3 strengths, return these four sections.

-“Return categories and confidence”
-“Return 3 strengths, 3 risks”
-“Return these four sections”
 The schema eliminates ambiguity.

-1. Temperature is a tool, not a vibe

-I used:

-0.1 for filtering and rating (precision)
-0.7 for document generation (variation)
-It’s not about “better answers.”
-It’s about matching the mode to the task.
+3. Temperature is a tool, not a vibe.
+I used 0.1 for filtering and rating (precision), 0.7 for document generation (variation).
+It's not about "better answers" — it's about matching the mode to the task.

-1. Orchestration is where business logic lives

-The model does analysis, but the system does decisions:
+4. Orchestration is where business logic lives.
+The model does analysis, but the system makes decisions.
+Exit early if irrelevant, exit if the score is too low, only generate proposals when worth it.
+That's a product mindset.

-exit early if irrelevant
-exit early if low score
-only generate proposals when worth it
-That’s a product mindset.

-1. Debugging LLM apps is mostly debugging output shape

-The code includes debug prints on retries:
+5. Debugging LLM apps is mostly debugging output shape.
+Most failures are formatting or schema mismatch.
+The code prints the raw and cleaned response on each retry, which tells you exactly where things went wrong.

-if attempt > 0:
-print(f" Raw response: {response[:200]}...")
-print(f" Cleaned: {cleaned[:200]}...")
-This is extremely useful early on because most failures are formatting / schema mismatch.

-Where this goes next (my roadmap from here)
+## Where this goes next

 This MVP is intentionally a “one-file learning artifact.”
 But it points directly to the next iterations:

-A) Real ingestion: scrape tender portals

-Replace SAMPLE_TENDERS with:

-scraper → HTML/PDF parsing
-normalization into Tender objects storage (even a JSONL file at first)
-B) Persistence + UI
+- Real ingestion: replace `SAMPLE_TENDERS` with a scraper — HTML/PDF parsing, normalization into `Tender` objects, JSONL for storage.

-store ProcessedTender in Postgres/SQLite add a simple web UI to browse, filter, and export decisions
+- Persistence + UI: store `ProcessedTender` objects in Postgres or SQLite, add a simple web interface to browse decisions and export results.
-C) Evaluation harness (this is the big one)

-Create a small dataset:

-50–200 labeled tenders
-expected relevance/category labels
-expected score bands
-Then track:

-false positives / false negatives in filtering stability of ratings output validity rate
-D) Stronger guardrails

-If you want more robustness:
+- Evaluation harness: build a labeled dataset of 50–200 tenders with expected relevance, category, and score ranges.
+Track false positives, rating stability, and output validity rate.
+This becomes your real test suite.

-add schema-aware “repair prompts” on parse failures use response-format controls (if supported by your local server) add content checks (e.g., enforce exactly 3 strengths/risks)
+- Stronger guardrails: schema-aware repair prompts on parse failures, response-format controls where supported, field constraints like exactly 3 strengths/risks.
-E) Compare orchestration styles

-Once the linear flow is mastered:

-try a graph workflow (LangGraph) add optional agents (e.g., compliance agent, risk agent) add memory or retrieval (company capabilities, past bids, templates)
+- Orchestration comparison: once the linear flow is solid, try LangGraph, add optional agents (compliance, risk), or layer in retrieval over past bids and company capabilities.
-Closing: the big lesson
+## Closing: the big lesson

 LLMs are probabilistic text generators.

-But you can wrap them in:

-contracts (Pydantic schemas)
-validation gates
-retries
-orchestration logic
-temperature strategy
-…and make them behave like reliable components in a software system.
+Wrap them in Pydantic schemas, validation gates, retries, and orchestration logic, and they start to behave like reliable components.

 This one-file MVP is my first documented step in that direction.
 Next I’ll move from “demo tenders” to real ingestion, persistence, evaluation, and automation.

 If you’re also learning LLM engineering: start with something that forces structure and decisions.
 You’ll learn more in a week than you’ll learn from months of prompt tinkering.

-Appendix: The Pattern to Reuse Everywhere
+## Appendix: the pattern to reuse everywhere

 If you only take one piece from this article, take this pattern: